We took a trip down to Blues Blues Art and Food in Klong Son, one of our favourite spots on Koh Chang.

-Back to Klong Son, it’s a curious mix, on the one hand very local, a Buddhist temple, school, small fishing community, little vegetable shops, food stalls, sprawling, dusty hardware shops and concrete mixing depots, whilst on the other hand, at the beach end in the north, a figurative world apart, you’ll stumble upon the western holiday home community of Siam Royal View, private villas, in the Northern Thailand Lanna style with their steeply pitched curved roofs, arranged in neat rows by the sea, complete with a pitch and putt golf course and yacht marina.
+Back to Klong Son, it’s a curious mix.
+On the one hand this is about as local as Koh Chang’s west coast gets – a temple, school, small fishing community, little vegetable shops, food stalls, sprawling, dusty hardware shops and concrete mixing depots.
+On the other hand, at the beach end in the north, a figurative world apart, you’ll stumble upon the western holiday home community of Blue Haven, private villas, in the Northern Thailand Lanna style with their steeply pitched curved roofs, arranged in neat rows by the sea, complete with a pitch and putt golf course and yacht marina.
 Never the twain shall meet except at the 7-Eleven.

 The artwork, small paintings, wall hangings and sculptures are by the owner.
 It is all for sale and well worth a browse.

 Menu Tips and Terms

 raat khao, raat meaning over, khao rice